Kingsvein

 - 0 % negative mentions

-The emotional aspect of the game is described as generally wholesome, despite some minor setbacks related to the new mechanics and abilities.
-Players express a sense of anticipation for deeper emotional engagement as they progress, although initial impressions suggest that certain features may not yet resonate strongly.
+The emotional aspect of the game is described as largely positive, with players finding the experience wholesome despite some minor setbacks related to new mechanics and abilities.
+While there is potential for deeper emotional engagement as players progress, initial impressions suggest that certain features may not yet resonate strongly.

 “However, it's a minor setback in an otherwise wholesome experience.”